 Glasgow Life is an independent charity which manages arts, archives, libraries, museums, community centres and sports for the City of Glasgow.
 With a turnover of more than £114 million and 17.5 million in person usages each year, Glasgow Life is the largest organisation of its kind in the UK, and possibly in Europe.
 Glasgow Life is responsible for the best civic museums and archival collections, the largest complex of museums and the most visited civic museums and art galleries outside London, which contribute to the city’s vibrant cultural life, educational provision and creative and tourist economies.

 At the same time Glasgow has the largest concentration of poor and unhealthy people in the UK, and has been subject to massive large-scale regeneration initiatives which included the relocation/dispersal of entire communities, with many unintended consequences.
 These include the destruction of the palimpsest of the built environment, dislocating people’s sense of place, time and community.
 Successive migrations have made Glasgow Scotland’s most culturally diverse city, while increasing diversity

 - Nine museums and galleries – the Gallery of Modern Art, Glasgow Museums Resource Centre, Kelvingrove Art Gallery and Museum, Peoples' Palace, Provand's Lordship, Riverside Museum, Scotland Street School Museum, The Burrell Collection and St Mungo Museum of Religious Life and Art;

-- Five art and cultural venues – the City Halls, Glasgow Royal Concert Hall, the Old Fruitmarket Trongate 103 and Tramway;
+- Four cultural/performance venues – the City Halls, Glasgow Royal Concert Hall, the Old Fruitmarket, and Tramway;

 - The Mitchell Library – Central Reference Library and Archive – and a city-wide network of local libraries; and a network of community centres, sports facilities, pitches and pavilions.